Who knew that four or five Chinese words that all sound the same to the untrained ear could actually mean four or five wildly different things?

-Nobody wants to accidentally call their mother a horse.
-You have to really understand and memorize tones and their respective 拼音 (pīn yīn) — Chinese romanization if you want to speak even passable Chinese.
+You have to really understand and memorize tones and their respective 拼音 (pīn yīn) — Chinese romanization if you want to speak Chinese properly.

-In fact, grasping the basics of Chinese tones is probably one of the easiest, albeit intimidating, aspects of the Mandarin language.
+Lucky for you, grasping the basics of Chinese tones is probably one of the easiest aspects of the Mandarin language.

-With a handful of super useful online resources, you can get the hang of Chinese tones in no time.
+With a handful of super useful online Chinese audio resources, you can get the hang of Chinese tones in no time.

 How Can Listening to Audio Resources Improve My Mandarin Skills?

 - Listening to spoken Chinese can help you pinpoint nuances in tone pronunciation.
 Tones are important, and you won’t be able to effectively memorize how they sound unless you hear them spoken audibly.
 Listening to spoken Chinese will drill their correct pronunciation into your mind so you can have a conversation on the fly with ease.

 - Spoken Chinese has its own unique speaking speed and slang.
 Listening to audio can help you identify those little attributes to improve your own fluency.
 As with any language, including non-tonal ones, there are little nuances in how things are pronounced and what slang is used.
 With Chinese, true fluency doesn’t just mean memorizing the basic tones of the language.
 It also means learning about how different Chinese speakers actually pronounce things in real life.

 - Associating pinyin with verbally spoken Chinese can be difficult if you aren’t used to tonal languages.
 These resources are specially designed to help non-native speakers connect pinyin with spoken Mandarin.
 It’s totally understandable if you’re an English speaker who’s having serious trouble getting used to tones in Chinese.
 Luckily, these resources were made with you in mind.